 Skip to contents

-replace_invalid() detects specified invalid values or cutoff values in vector data and replaces them with the local median value or NA.
+replace_invalid() detects specified invalid values or range cutoffs in a numeric vector and replace them with the local median value or NA.

-replace_outliers() detects local outliers in vector data with a Hampel filter and replaces with the local median value or NA.
+replace_outliers() detects local outliers in a numeric vector using a Hampel filter and replaces with the local median value or NA.

-replace_missing() detects missing values in vector data and replaces via interpolation methods.
+replace_missing() detects missing (NA) values in a numeric vector and replaces via interpolation.

 Usage